top of page

 Accordingly, I believe ‘trashion’ - be it vegetable waste couture from a compost collection, an exquisite found feather frock or the latest plastic beachwear - is an art form of today.
 It literally stops you in the street and puts a smile on your face.
 My collages are merely samples.
 The actual creativity is illuminating the path back to our imaginative childhood brains, to a playful place I call Smallditch.
 My job as an artist is to hand you the keys to a stockroom brimming with far superior garments in your head, to see them as objects of desire and to value them accordingly.

-The project is evolving into gallery exhibitions, a luxury online trashion boutique and more. - follow on Instagram for news.
+The project is evolving into a comprehensive series of artist books, a luxury online trashion boutique and more. - follow on Instagram for news.

 The best things in life are free, everything else is very expensive - Coco Chanel